 - Don’t overplan.
 Your plans will change as you will be discovering new things on your journey.
 Simply be aware that when you are planning your trip, you know the least about the destination that you can learn.
 You will learn much more about the destination when you set your foot there – and as you learn about it, you will come up with better ideas where to go.
 So embrace that learning and plan on the go.
 It will make your trip so much more interesting.

-That are the tips I can give.
+That are the tips I can give on how to travel like a real traveller?
 Which are yours?
 Let me know in the comment below.